Principalities

 Dr. James WrightPh.D.
 Religious Studies, Oxford

-What weak readings miss about principalities
+What weak readings miss about principalities and politics

 • Not always fallen.
 Actually used by Paul in both heavenly and adversarial contexts; Daniel 10 itself frames Michael as a principality figure on the faithful side.